matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 ```

 The aggregated pagination API operates in two modes, the first is to paginate
-the groups themselves
+the groups themselves, returning aggregated results:

 ```
 GET /_matrix/client/r0/rooms/{roomID}/aggregations/{eventID}[/{relationType}][/{eventType}][?filter=id]
 ```

+By default, the aggregation behaviour is defined by the relation type:
+ * rel_type of m.annotation == group by count, and order by count desc
+ * rel_type of m.replace == we just get the most recent message, no bundles.
+ * rel_type of m.reference == we get the IDs of the events replying to us, and
+   the total count of replies to this msg

-We use the filter to specify/override how to aggregate the relations, and we use
+In future, we could use a filter to specify/override how to aggregate the relations,
-the same filter shape to inform /sync how we want to be receiving our bundled
+which would then also be used to inform /sync how we want to receive our bundled
 relations.
-By default:
- * rel_type of m.annotations == group by count, and order by count desc
- * rel_type of m.replaces == we just get the most recent message, no bundles.
- * rel_type of m.references == we get the IDs of the events replying to us, and
-   the total count of replies to this msg
+(However, we really need to be better understand how to do custom
+relation types first...)

 ```json
 {